bbatsov/batsov.com/_posts/2021-11-03-a-note-about-recruiters.md

 And never call people on their personal phones out of the blue!
 That's super weird and creepy!

+### Don't Contact Multiple People Together

+I recently got the following email from a recruiter:

+> I found your contacts via Github & went through your website (railsgirls.com), so I decided to contact you all in one email.

+The email was addressed to me and 2 other people who I happen to know from the local Rails community. [^2] That's a big no-no!
+Contacting multiple people with the same pitch is bad on multiple levels:

+- it's impersonal - you fail to acknowledge the different circumstances of everyone in the group
+- it makes you look lazy
+- it's sloppy
+- if you've reached out to multiple people in the same company in this manner, it might create some tension and friction, as people may start to wonder will the others engage with the recruiter, is someone in the group actively looking for a job, etc.

+Don't ever do this!

 ### Don't be Pushy

 Sending me a new message to check if I got your old message sucks.
 People are busy and your "amazing opportunity" might not be on top of their todo list.
 You either get a response or you don't.
 No need to be annoying about this.